michpolicht/gpx/README.md

 Library also implemented features such as double buffered phase-space and nice algorithm for finding interesction points.

-I had no time to implement many features, like asynchronous updates (update rate depending on kinetic energy), optimized version of algorithm for removal of negative impulses or dislocator classes to dislocate objects in a better way.
+I had no time to implement many features, like asynchronous updates (update rate depending on kinetic energy), optimized version of algorithm for removal of negative impulses or dislocator classes to dislocate objects (to compensate small floating point arithmetics errors) in a better way.

 I won't have time to play with it any more probably, so I'm putting code for archival purposes.